Saint-John Perse: Exile

 He remained in the US long after the end of the war.
 In France, St. Léger became known as le grand absent.
 In an attempt to encourage St. Léger to return to France, in 1950 the prestigious Cahiers de la Pléiade devoted an entire issue to St. Léger with articles by André Gide, Paul Claudel, Stephen Spender, Archibald MacLeish, Allen Tate, René Char, Renato Poggioli, André Breton, Jorge Guillén, and Giuseppe Ungaretti that all discussed his influence upon their work.
-He travelled extensively, observing nature and enjoying the friendship of US Attorney General Francis Biddle and his spouse, philanthropist Beatrice Chanler, and author Katherine Garrison Chapin.
-During his American exile, he increasing turned nature as the themes of his poems.
+He travelled extensively, observing nature and enjoying the friendship of US Attorney General Francis Biddle and his spouse, the author Katherine Garrison Chapin, as well as of philanthropist Beatrice Chanler,.
+During his American exile, he increasing turned to nature for the themes of his poems.
 In his 1943 poem Pluies the subject was rain; in his 1944 poem Neiges the subject was snow; in his 1946 poem Vents the subject was the wind; in his 1957 poem Amers the subject was the sea; and in his 1959 Chronique the subject was the earth.
 St. Léger was called by the Swedish poet Erik Lindegren "the Linnaeus of modern poetry" owing to his fondness of classifying elements of nature in his poems.